Pix2HDR -- A pixel-wise acquisition and deep learning-based synthesis approach for high-speed HDR videos: Discussion

 \section{Discussion}

 We have demonstrated that by combining a versatile pixel-wise sampling method with the strength of the neural networks in decoding complex light and motion patterns, Pix2HDR significantly outperforms existing methods in capturing motion in HDR settings.
 This makes Pix2HDR as an ideal solution for motion-tracking applications in robotics, AR/VR, and autonomous vehicles, among other vision applications.
 Our sensor is also compact and power-efficient.
 The pixel-wise sampling is implemented using the pixel circuitry and it achieves high temporal resolution using low data rate.
-The sensor These features feature makes Pix2HDR applicable for mobile applications
+These features make Pix2HDR applicable for mobile applications.
+Several aspects of Pix2HDR can be further improved: